GfSE/SAF-Specification/viewpoints/Logical-Internal-Exchange-Viewpoint.md

 * identifies system element interfaces on a Logical Level
 * states to which other system elements the interfaces are connected to
 * assigns interface specifications to interfaces
-* defines the usage of interfaces, e.g. if only a subset of the interfaces is used
+* defines the usage of interfaces, e.g., if only a subset of the interfaces is used
 * defines the delegation of system element interfaces to the system boundary interfaces
 ## Applicability
 The Logical Internal Exchange Viewpoint supports the "Develop Models and Views of Candidate Architecture" activity included in the "Architecture Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§ 4.4] and contributes to the preliminary interface definition and system architecture description.